ept/neo4j-scala-template/README.md

 * `git clone git://github.com/ept/neo4j-scala-template.git` (new project)
 * `git pull git://github.com/ept/neo4j-scala-template.git` (merge into existing project)

+Once that is done, open a shell, `cd` to the directory you just checked out, and run `mvn package` to do a full build.
+If you're not familiar with Maven -- the first time you build a project, it downloads what seems like the entire universe to a local repository in your home directory (all the dependencies of this project and the plugins it needs to build and run it).
+It gets much better after that first time.

 Out of the box, this template is set up to support the following goals:

 * `mvn package` -- Compile, test and bundle into a `war` file for deployment to